 While a minor in possession charge may not seem like a serious offense, if convicted, it could cost you your license for one year, hundreds of dollars in fines as well as long hours of community service.
 In addition, if you are arrested for drinking alcohol while under the age of 21, the state requires that your community service be done at an alcohol or drug treatment facility or at a local coroner’s office.

 The penalties for underage possession of alcohol are:

 - First-time offenders: $250 fine and 24-32 hours of community service

 - Second-time offenders: $500 fine and 36-48 hours of community service

-If the officer find drugs or an illegal knife, or other illegal items, it is important that you contact Ahmed & Sukaram, Attorneys at Law, right away so that we can help you challenge the unlawful arrest and to keep the illegally seized evidence out of court.
+If the officer finds drugs or an illegal knife, or other illegal items, it is important that you contact Ahmed & Sukaram, Attorneys at Law, right away so that we can help you challenge the unlawful arrest and keep the illegally seized evidence out of court.

 Don’t let a disorderly conduct conviction threaten your future.
 A defense attorney may be able to help.
 With aggressive legal representation, you may be able to reduce your disorderly conduct fines, avoid any unnecessary jail time and keep your record clean.